Software evaluation

 1. Implementation timeline and cost

-One notable challenge with Vena is the long implementation timeline, which can often extend between eight to 10 weeks, and sometimes longer, depending on the complexity of existing systems.
+One notable challenge with Vena is the long implementation timeline, which can be extensive depending on the complexity of existing systems.
 This prolonged setup period can disrupt current workflows and incur additional costs, both in terms of time and resources.

 For FP&A teams in mid-sized companies, this means having to navigate a significant period of adjustment and potentially dealing with operational inefficiencies during this time.
 Plus, the extended implementation could delay the realization of the benefits that the software promises, impacting the overall efficiency of the finance function in the short term.

-Vena's reliance on a professional services model can lead to unexpected costs and dependencies.
-While professional services can be beneficial, they often come at a high cost and can make your team reliant on Vena's support for problem resolution and system updates.
+Vena's reliance on a professional services model can introduce unexpected costs and dependencies.
+While professional services can be beneficial, the need to consistently engage with a customer success manager for optimizations or problem resolution might limit the speed of self-directed modifications and updates.

-This dependency can be limiting, especially if your team faces issues that need immediate attention, and you find yourselves bound by Vena's customer support call schedule.
+If your team faces issues that need immediate attention, you will need to pay extra for accelerated response times.
 For FP&A leaders, this could mean additional budget allocations and potential delays in project timelines.

 Vena operates within a somewhat closed ecosystem, particularly when it comes to sharing reports and collaborating with stakeholders who do not have a Vena license.
 This limitation can hinder seamless collaboration, as stakeholders without a license can view reports but cannot edit them.

-Plus, Vena's lack of integration with web-based collaboration tools like Google Sheets can reduce transparency and limit collaboration options within your organization.
+Plus, Vena's limited functionality with web-based collaboration tools like Google Sheets can reduce transparency and limit collaboration options within your organization.
 For FP&A teams accustomed to the flexibility and collaborative nature of cloud-based tools, this could be a significant drawback.

-Before selecting FP&A software, it's not only important to weigh pros and cons, but also to compare your top choice against alternatives in the market.
-This gives you a better idea of what's available and how your chosen FP&A software stacks up.
+Before selecting FP&A software, it's important to weigh pros and cons and compare your top choice against alternatives to get a better idea of what's available and how your chosen FP&A software stacks up.

 Here are a few top Vena alternatives and what they have to offer: